 OPTIONS FOR TRAINING DELIVERY THAT MINIMIZE TRAVEL AND/OR COSTS

 There are training opportunities available to employees that do not require travel and have reduced or no cost.
 Training vendors are beginning to offer more online training courses with reduced tuition fees.
 Additionally, the Defense Acquisition University (DAU) and the DOE Online Learning Center (OLC) have no tuition costs.
 The DAU offers courses in acquisition management, auditing, financial management, contracting, earned value management, industrial/contract property management, information resources, program management, as well as systems planning, research, development and engineering and more.
-Continuous learning courses are also available through the DAU.
-There is no cost for these courses.
-The OLC offers many courses relative to business skills (communication, consulting, finance and accounting, leadership, management, project management, strategic planning, etc.) as well as desktop courses such as Microsoft Office, Project, Windows, etc. The OLC is accessible through ESS.
+The OLC is accessible through ESS and offers many courses relative to business skills (communication, consulting, finance and accounting, leadership, management, project management, strategic planning, etc.) as well as desktop courses such as Microsoft Office, Project, and Windows.
 Certification classes are frequently paid for by HQ, including the Project Management Career Development Program (PMCDP), the Acquisition Career Management Program (ACMP).

 Structured on-the-job-training is the most frequently used method of individualized learning.
+This approach can be used to teach employees new procedures, tasks and technology.
 In this situation, the employee is counseled and coached while actually performing official duties.
-It usually involves individual instruction by the supervisor or a designated staff member because of his/her experience in the task or procedure to be learned.
-This approach can be used to teach employees new procedures, tasks and technology.
+It usually involves individual instruction by the supervisor or a designated staff member who has experience in the task or procedure to be learned.

 One of the best ways to train for added responsibilities or higher job opportunities is through developmental activities.
-With the support and assistance of the supervisor, the employee's present job can be restructured or arrangements made to have the employee temporarily transferred to another area to learn firsthand the necessary technical and managerial competencies required for effective performance in that job.
+With the support and assistance of the supervisor, the employee may be temporarily transferred to another area to learn firsthand the necessary technical and managerial competencies required for effective performance in that job.
 Examples of developmental activities include the following list:

 When an employee aspires to a new career and his/her, developmental needs cannot be directly related to present or anticipated work assignments, or resources are not available, the employee may undertake self-development activities:

 Remember, what you want in terms of development and what your supervisor can authorize may be different.
-Your supervisor by law can only authorize certain types of activities on the job.
 To meet all your goals, it may be necessary for you to gain some competencies on your own time.